Mirissa Travel Guide: What to See, Do, and Know Before You Go

 This is the main beach.
 You get soft sand, gentle waves during calm months, and sunset views that actually look like the photos.

-Swim on the left side when the sea is calmer.
+Swim when the sea is calmer.
 Watch for strong currents during rough conditions.
 Lifeguards are not always present.

 You’ll find beachfront restaurants serving fresh seafood and Sri Lankan rice and curry.
 Prices increased slightly in 2025 due to higher tourism demand, but meals still cost less than most European beach towns.